bbc/tal/README.md

 ---
 ## TAL Replacement update 28/09/2023

 We are working towards an approach of modular packages focused on specific features such as playback, navigation, and device abstraction.
+We do not intend to provide a UI framework, and these packages should work with a number of front-end frameworks.
 As part of this work, we are in the process of making internal TV packages open source.
 Some of these have been released already including:

 - [Bigscreen Player](https://github.com/bbc/bigscreen-player)
 - [LRUD Spatial](https://github.com/bbc/lrud-spatial)